 We use cookies and similar technologies (“cookies”) on our website.
 Cookies are small sets of data that are stored by your browser when visiting a website.
 Through this your browser will be identified and can be recognized by webservers.
 You have full control over the use of cookies through your browser.
 You can delete the cookies in the security settings of your browser at any time.
 You can object to the use of cookies through your browser settings in general or for specific cases.

-7. Google AdWords Conversion Tracking
+9. Google AdWords Conversion Tracking

 We use the online advertising programme Google AdWords by Google Ireland Limited, (Irland/EU) to run advertisements with Google.
 If you access our website via a Google advertisement, Google will set a cookie on your end device (“conversion cookie”).
 Each AdWords customer is assigned a different conversion cookie so that the cookies cannot be tracked via the websites of other AdWords customers.
 The information obtained through the cookie is used to compile conversion statistics.
 We use this to determine the total number of users who clicked one of our Google advertisements.
 However, we do not receive any information which can be used to personally identify the user.

 Insofar as personal data is processed in this context, this is based on your consent as the legal basis (Art.
-6 (1) a) GDPR).
+6 para.1 a) GDPR).
 You have the right to withdraw your consent at any time with effect for the future by adjusting the settings on our Consent banner.
 You can open the Consent Management Tool by calling up “Cookie Settings” in the footer (baseboard) of the website.
 The withdrawal of your consent does not affect the lawfulness of the processing carried out on the basis of your consent until the withdrawal.

-8. Google Analytics
+10. Google Analytics

-We also use Google Analytics (remarketing) advertising features.
-This feature, combined with the multi-device features of Google AdWords and Google DoubleClick, allows us to display advertisements in a more targeted manner and present users with ads relevant to their specific interests.
-The remarketing function displays ads and products that have been found to be of interest to users on other websites in the Google network.
-This function allows us to link advertising target groups created via Google Analytics Remarketing with the multi-device functions of Google AdWords and Google DoubleClick.
-This way, interest-related, personalized advertising messages that have been adapted to you on the basis of your previous usage and surfing behavior on one terminal (e.g. mobile phone) can also be displayed on another of your terminals (e.g. Tablet or PC).
+We also use the Google Analytics(remarketing) advertising features.
+This function enables us, in conjunction with the cross-device functions of Google, to display advertisements in a more targeted manner and to present users with ads that are tailored to their interests.
+Through remarketing, users are shown ads and products that have been identified as being of interest on other websites in the Google network.
+The function allows us to link advertising target groups created via Google Analytics Remarketing with the cross-device functions of Google Ads.
+In this way, interest-based, personalised advertising messages that have been adapted to a user depending on previous usage and surfing behaviour on one end device (e.g. mobile phone) can also be displayed on another end device of the user (e.g. tablet or PC).

-9. Google reCAPTCHA
+11. Google reCAPTCHA

 III.
 Data processing on our social media sites